ProjectAnndromeda/royalehigh-api/README.md

 # Royale High API

-This is a simple Flask API to fetch Royale High item names and their community values from Traderie.
+This is a Quart API to fetch Royale High item names and their community values from Traderie.

 ## Setup Instructions